redhat-cop/cloud.vmware_ops/roles/provision_vcenter/README.md

   - str, The IP family that the VM should use for its network. ipv4 or ipv6.
 Default is ipv4

 - **provision_vcenter_vm_deployment_option**:
-  - str, The deployment "size" for the vcenter appliance.
+  - str, The deployment "size" for the vCenter appliance.
 See the VMWare documentation for the accepted values and their requirements.
 Default is tiny.

 - **provision_vcenter_vm_enable_ssh**:
-  - bool, Set to true to enable ssh on the vcenter appliance.
+  - bool, Set to true to enable ssh on the vCenter appliance.
 Default is true.

 - **provision_vcenter_vm_enable_ceip**:
-  - bool, Set to true to opt into VMWares Customer Experience Improvement Program.
+  - bool, Set to true to opt into VMwares Customer Experience Improvement Program.
 Default is false.

-## Dependencies

-- NA

 ## Example Playbook
 ```yaml